Researches

 L. Limited edition cars

-The Ferrari 166 - the number assigned to a Ferrari model traditionally corresponds to the capacity of each individual cylinder - was the direct evolution of the first 125 (fitted with a 60° V12) from 1947.
-All 166s sat on a dedicated chassis designed by Ferrari but produced by specialized Gilco in Italy.
 The ‘Panoramica’ bodywork concept, invented by Ugo Zagato in the late Forties, recalls once again the aeronautical vocation of the brand.
-Built with in mind the cockpit of an aircraft, it meant to optimise visibility and consequently driveability and comfort.
-One key factor was the use of plexiglas, a type of material that was still innovative at that time.
-Zagato preferred it to glass because of its objective qualities: light, pliable and safe.
-In this way, it became possible to produce extensive transparent surfaces, up to the roof, making the cabins of the Zagato Panoramica’s a lot more habitable than those of traditional coupes, at the same time keeping weight down.
-The tail had then the task to link the central part of the car to the waistline and the flanks, that were always low and sleek.
-Zagato applied these solutions to very diverse cars for spirit and vocation: the Fiat 500’s Zagato and 1100’s, the Lancia Ardea’s, the Alfa Romeo 8C’s 2300, but also an MG YA and a Maserati A6 1500 were all Panoramica.
-The Ferrari 166 MM Coupé Panoramica (it was described as such in an advertisement appeared in July 1949 in the magazine ‘L’Automobile’ to celebrate the 30th anniversary of the Carrozzeria Zagato) was born as a race car.
-This thanks to Elio Zagato, who envisaged strong racing abilities for the Panoramica-bodied cars, and to Antonio Stagnoli, renowned gentleman driver, who made a specific request for such a car.
-Both of them Scuderia Ambrosiana drivers, they turned to Enzo Ferrari (who used to call Elio ‘Zagatino’, little Zagato) to ask him to produce a Panoramica body for a Ferrari chassis to race in the Mille Miglia.
-After all, it was a Ferrari that had won the 1948 Mille Miglia, giving the new-born scuderia the opportunity to join the big players of the car racing world.
-The chassis (numbered 0018M) and the engine (12 cylinders, 2.0 litres), purchased in Maranello, were then taken to Zagato’s workshop in Milan where they were clad with a light body of thin aluminium panels.
+Built with the cockpit of an aircraft in mind, it meant to optimize visibility and consequently drivability and comfort.
+One key factor was the use of plexiglass, a type of material that was still innovative at that time.
+Zagato preferred it to glass because of its objective qualities: light, pliable, and safe.
+In this way, it became possible to produce extensive transparent surfaces, up to the roof, making the cabins of the Zagato Panoramica’s a lot more habitable than those of traditional coupes, while keeping the weight down.
+The tail then had the task to link the central part of the car to the waistline and the flanks, which were always low and sleek.
+Zagato applied these solutions to very diverse cars in spirit and vocation: the Fiat 500’s Zagato and 1100’s, the Lancia Ardea’s, the Alfa Romeo 8C’s 2300, but also an MG YA and a Maserati A6 1500 were all Panoramica.
+The Ferrari 166 MM Coupé Panoramica (it was described as such in an advertisement that appeared in July 1949 in the magazine ‘L’Automobile’ to celebrate the 30th anniversary of the Carrozzeria Zagato) was born as a race car.
+This was thanks to Elio Zagato, who envisaged strong racing abilities for the Panoramica-bodied cars, and Antonio Stagnoli, a renowned gentleman driver, who made a specific request for such a car.
+Both of them, Scuderia Ambrosiana drivers, turned to Enzo Ferrari (who used to call Elio: ‘Zagatino’, i.e., little Zagato) to ask him to produce a Panoramica body for a Ferrari chassis to race in the Mille Miglia.
+After all, it was a Ferrari that had won the 1948 Mille Miglia, giving the new-born scuderia the opportunity to join the big players in the car racing world.
+The chassis (numbered 0018M) and the engine (12 cylinders, 2.0 liters), purchased in Maranello, were then taken to Zagato’s workshop in Milan, where they were clad with a light body of thin aluminum panels.
 It seems that Gioacchino Colombo, a consultant for Ferrari and a friend of Ugo’s, had his say in this, proving that the two brands worked very closely together on the project.
-The 166 Coupe Panoramica was completed in the summer of ’49 and it started racing immediately at the Senigallia track.
-But its real debut happened the following year: in 1950, it won the Intereuropa Cup, the Parma-Poggio di Berceto and the Aosta-Gran San Bernardo races.
+The 166 Coupe Panoramica was completed in the summer of ’49 and started racing immediately at the Senigallia track.
+But its real debut happened the following year: in 1950, it won the Coppa Intereuropa, the Parma-Poggio di Berceto, and the Aosta-Gran San Bernardo races.
 Unfortunately, it failed to win the Mille Miglia, as it finished only 36th overall and fourth in its class.
-This disappointing result and at the same time the notion of its big potential in the steeple chases could be the reason why Zagato transformed it into a barchetta ‘siluro’ (torpedo) at the end of 1950.
+This disappointing result and at the same time the notion of its big potential in the steeplechases could be the reason why Zagato transformed it into a barchetta ‘siluro’ (torpedo) at the end of 1950.